 An arguably better starting point could be to go through your website's navigation and look for keyword terms in the catalog:

 How do I do keyword research for free, you might be asking.
 There is a huge range of SEO tools on the market, both free and paid, simple and sophisticated.
-But, for this article, we will limit ourselves to a handful of the most popular and most reliable keyword research tools.
+But, for this article, we will limit ourselves to a handful of the most popular and reliable keyword research tools.
 Four of those tools are provided by search engines themselves — each with a slightly different focus, and the fifth is really a collection of tools that unites not one, but nine different keyword research methods.

 Google Keyword Planner is probably the first place to do keyword research.
 The way Keyword Planner works is you add a few of your seed keywords, and it generates a huge list of similar words and phrases.
 You can evaluate your data using such metrics as search volume, competition, and bid ranges, and you can clean your data by removing adult results, brands, or negative keywords.
 In the end, you are likely to be left with a shortlist of keywords very similar to your seed keywords, but it's still a good place to start.